History Of The Dakota People In Minnesota

 (Holy River), is an important spiritual and cultural artery to the Dakota who, until 1745,

 lived at Mille Lacs (Mde Wakan) and considered it the center of their world."
-Dakota
+Another article about

 Reclaiming the Wakpa Wakan .